wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-rdma.md

 1. **Create a cluster head node and compute node VMs by running the HPC Pack IaaS deployment script on a client computer**

- Download the HPC Pack IaaS Deployment Script package from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=47755).
+ Download the HPC Pack IaaS Deployment Script package from the [Microsoft Download <!-- deleted by customization Center](https://www.microsoft.com/download/details.aspx?id=49922) --><!-- keep by customization: begin --> Center](https://www.microsoft.com/download/details.aspx?id=47755) <!-- keep by customization: end -->.

  To prepare the client computer, create the script configuration file, and run the script, see [Create an HPC Cluster with the HPC Pack IaaS deployment script](/documentation/articles/virtual-machines-hpcpack-cluster-powershell-script).
 To deploy size A8 and A9 compute nodes, see the additional considerations later in this article.